Loading…

 How Australian business coaches use AI for client prep, session notes, content, and operations — without crossing into regulated financial advice.

-Business coaching is a relationship business, and the value is in the room, on the call, or in the difficult conversation.
-AI for business coaches is most useful in the layer around the conversation — preparation, session notes, follow-ups, content, and admin — so the coach can show up rested and ready.
+That is exactly where AI belongs in a coaching business: the layer around the conversation — preparation, session notes, follow-ups, content, and admin — so you can show up rested and ready.
 This guide is for executive, leadership, and small-business coaches in Australia thinking through what to deploy and where the boundaries sit.

 The pattern in high-leverage coaching practices is consistent.
 AI absorbs preparation and follow-through, the coach is more present in the conversation, and clients get more between-session support than the coach could ever provide manually.

-Coaches who run multiple clients across sectors lose time getting back into context.
+Coaches who run multiple clients across sectors lose time getting back into context — one week it is a cafe owner, the next a carpentry business scaling its crew.
 AI summarises prior session notes, the client's stated goals, recent updates, and any new context they have shared by email or in a pre-session form.
 The coach walks in with the right frame already loaded.

 Recording the session (with consent) and using an AI notetaker produces a structured note: agenda, commitments, themes, blockers, and follow-ups.
 The coach reviews, tags themes across the client's journey, and saves the note.
 Over six sessions, this builds a pattern view that would otherwise live only in the coach's head.